Horizontal Directional Drilling for Oil and Natural Gas

-The process of drilling deviated wells has existed for the better part of a century in any widely acknowledged fashion.
+The process of horizontal drilling deviated wells has existed for the better part of a century in any widely acknowledged fashion.
 Disputes over oil well production at the turn of the 20th century indicate early uses of this technique.
 Once established as a repeatable means of extracting resources (natural gas, oil, and water) the technology and methods to achieve a deviated well began improving.

 Due to increased knowledge regarding properties of formations and traps which contain these resources, horizontal directional drilling became a more appealing method of efficient and effective production.

-Most oil wells prior to significant advances in horizontal drilling technology were a simpler, vertical variety.
+Most oil wells before significant advances in horizontal drilling technology were a simpler, vertical variety.
 The benefits of directional drilling include much more than better access to resources.
 Horizontal drilling techniques allow for fewer drilling pads, pressure relief for out-of-control wells, versatile installations of underground utilities, and reduced impact on the environment.

 Developed with the technology of hydraulic fracturing, horizontal drilling acted as a catalytic element, rapidly pushing advancements forward in engineering, operations, and materials for oil and natural gas production.
-The worldwide economy-shifting tremors felt by the U.S. Shale Revolution have dramatically demonstrated it’s positive contribution toward global energy production.
+The worldwide economy-shifting tremors felt by the U.S. Shale Revolution have dramatically demonstrated it’s a positive contribution toward global energy production.

 2 Oil Exploration